How to Choose the Best Fabric for Heirloom Sewing

 Quality is especially important for heirloom sewing.
 The tradition of heirloom sewing is based on the idea of making a garment that will be handed down through multiple generations.
 Often, heirloom garments mark special occasions such as weddings, christenings, or baptisms.
+Fine heirloom fabrics are also the best choice for Victorian and Edwardian era historical sewing.
 It’s important to use good quality materials that will withstand traveling through the decades being worn, washed, and loved.
 You will also be happier with how your embroidery, lace insertion, and pintucks look when you use quality fabric.

 The preferred fabric for many special occasion heirloom garments is 100% cotton Swiss batiste.
 It is lightweight, sheer, and silky yet crisp to the touch.
 You’ll find many qualities of cotton batiste on the market.
 What sets Swiss batiste apart from other batiste is its glossy finish that looks a little like satin.
 Switzerland has long been a leader in the development of textiles and the machinery to produce textiles.
 Swiss fabric manufacturers are members of the Swiss Textile Federation, which promotes quality standards in all phases of the manufacturing process.
 The quality of a fabric is determined by all of its elements: the raw fiber, the yarn, the weaving technique, the finishing.
 Swiss batiste is densely woven with long staple combed cotton yarn and mercerized for a lustrous, silky finish.